Hiking to the summit of Pollepel Island during our Bannerman Castle Tour was one of those experiences you will never forget.

 “The castle is currently the property of the New York State Office of Parks, Recreation and Historic Preservation and is mostly in ruins.
 While portions of the exterior walls still stand, all the internal floors and non-structural walls have since burned down.
 The island has been the victim of vandalism, trespass, neglect, and decay.Wikipedia

 Visiting Bannerman Castle

-When taking the ferry, there are options for taking a Self-Guided tour or Guided Tour.
-Kayak tours are all guided tours.
 The island is open to the public seasonally from May through November.
-The tours are popular and there are often many people that make return visits to the island and castle.
+The tours are popular and there are often many people that make return visits to the island and castle, year after year.

 One wall bears the name “Bannerman’s Island Arsenal” and can be seen when approaching the island on water.
-(As seen in the secong photo below).
+(As seen in the second photo below).

 Bannerman Island Guided Tour and Mini Hike to the Summit